Melissa Davis, CEO of Elev8: Entrepreneur, Mentor, Volunteer

 Melissa moved to Atlanta for work and has been here for twelve years.
 Because she’s from an entrepreneurial family, Melissa naturally had a desire to be her own boss.
 She started Elev8 in .
 As a staffing company, Elev8 also allows her to be a mentor to IT professionals looking for placement.

 Melissa was approached by a colleague who suggested that working with us would be a great way to get involved with the Atlanta community.
-TechBridge appealed to her because we serve so many nonprofits.
+We appealed to her because we serve so many nonprofits.
 By volunteering with us, she says, she can help many organizations without diluting herself by trying to volunteer or sponsor them directly.

 Melissa served on the Digital Ball Engagement Committee and on the Digital Ball Executive Committee .
 She feels it’s great to partner with other organizations that care about giving back.
 You have a sense of bond[ing] and connection around a common good.
-Attending the ball has also allowed Melissa to see first-hand the nonprofits that have benefited from TechBridge’s services.
+Attending the ball has also allowed Melissa to see first-hand the nonprofits that have benefited from our services.
 It’s amazing what TechBridge does for nonprofits, she says.

-About TechBridge’s #BetterTogether Campaign
+About Our #BetterTogether Campaign

-TechBridge is proud to have assisted so many organizations on the front lines of social change in our communities—alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and so much more.
+We are proud to have assisted so many organizations on the front lines of social change in our communities—alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and so much more.

 We feel these stories exemplify the transformational work that can happen when organizations and individuals work hard — together — towards a common goal.
 We hope that hearing these stories is as inspirational to you as it is to us.

-related information
+related posts